shriprem/FWDataViz/docs/field_type_dialog.md

 _Field Types_ are useful for distinguishing fields sharing the same traits, and occurring more than once within the same or multiple _Record Types_ and _File Types_.

-In the above clip, field types have been defined for `AMOUNT` and `DATE`.
+In the clip above, field types have been defined for `AMOUNT` and `DATE`.
 These field types can then be tagged to multiple _Field Labels_ in the [File Type Metadata Editor](https://github.com/shriprem/FWDataViz/blob/master/docs/file_type_config_dialog.md) by specifying a colon between the field label and the field type.
 * _Field Type_ value is not case sensitive.
 * Space(s) around the colon separator are optional.